AmazinAxel/homelab/README.md

-# Alec's Homelab Server
+# Alec's homelab server

 Features:

 - Avahi local web server which shows files at ~/public/
 - Network storage which auto mounts to the attached USB drive
-- ...
+- Systemd tasks which auto-update Github flake locks and make backups of Onshape models & private Github repos

 ## Github & Onshape integration

-Create a `secrets.nix` file and paste & fill these contents
+Create a `secrets.nix` file with these contents (fill in your tokens)

 ```nix
 {